-In Phase 3, you can leave your home for any purpose. but before leaving your home you should plan how you will keep safe and minimise risk to yourself and others.
+You can leave your home for any purpose.
+But before leaving your home you should plan how you will keep safe and minimise risk to yourself and others.

 Things to consider: